miguelgrinberg/Flask-SocketIO/docs/index.rst

 Authentication
 --------------

-A common need of applications is to validate the identify of their users.
+A common need of applications is to validate the identity of their users.
 The traditional mechanisms based on web forms and HTTP requests cannot be used in a SocketIO connection, since there is no place to send HTTP requests and responses.
 If necessary, an application can implement a customized login form